Orbifold Open/Closed Correspondence and Mirror Symmetry: Introduction

 under the relation $\tq_a = q_a$ for $a = 1, \dots, K$ and $\tq_{K+1} = x$. \end{theorem}

-Our proof is by an explicit comparison of the hypergeometric functions and is indenpendent of mirror symmetry or the A-model correspondence.
+Our proof is by an explicit comparison of the hypergeometric functions and is independent of mirror symmetry or the A-model correspondence.
 Again, the extra closed variable $\tq_{K+1}$ is identified with the open variable $x$.
 In fact, we show that the closed mirror map of $\tcX$ can be identified with the open-closed mirror map of $(\cX, \cL, f)$ as follows:

 See Proposition \ref{prop:MirrorMapCorr}.
 As a consequence, we confirm that the diagram in Figure \ref{fig:Web} is ``commutative'' in the sense that our A- and B-model open/closed correspondences are compatible with mirror symmetry.
-In particular, we obtain an alternative proof of the open mirror theorem \cite{FL13, FLT12}.
+In particular, we obtain an alternative proof of the open mirror theorem \cite{FL13, FLT12} in the more general case where the framing $f \in \bQ$ is not necessarily an integer.